Frequently asked questions

 Have you already developed the first iteration of your platform, app, or product?
 Applicants should have a technology product or service that are in the prototype or MVP stage.
 We only work with founders of tech companies.
 While we encourage ideas, we can’t accept EIR applicants without proof of concept at this time.

-- CODE2040 EIRs must self-identify as a Black or Latinx
+- Code2040 EIRs must self-identify as Black or Latinx

-- Must currently live in the city in which they will be an EIR for at least one year
+- Must currently live (and have lived for at least one year) in the city in which they will be an EIR

 - Be a founder or co-founder; you must have decision making power